eemelierkheikki/Babynames_final/README.md

-Analyzing popular baby names in US 1920-2020
+Analyzing popular baby names in US 1920-2020 with SQL
-Analysis with SQL